cannonai/binance-stream/README.md

 ### Using Custom Handlers

 Handlers define how stream messages are processed.
-A few handlers are packages with binance-stream, including the `PrintHandler` and `FileHandler`.
+A few handlers are packaged with binance-stream, including the `PrintHandler` and `FileHandler`.
 One may also define custom handlers and import them directly into the config file to be used by binance-stream at runtime.
 A minimal example is shown below.

 ```